Student Alcoholic Beverages Policy - 6C3

 Student-One who is registered, or enrolled, or who has paid tuition, fees, or other University costs for credit or non-credit instructional activities.

 Student Conduct and Student Grievances: Rights and Responsibilities-The University policy that sets forth the rights and responsibilities of students.
 It also contains the disciplinary procedures that apply when social misconduct occurs.
 For brevity, this document will be referred to as Student Conduct and Student Grievances.

-Student Organizations-Student organizations which are under University jurisdiction and are registered with the Kimmel Leadership Center.
+Student Organizations-Student organizations which are under University jurisdiction and are registered with the Kimmel Student Involvement Center.

 University Property-Property owned or controlled by the Board of Trustees of Southern Illinois University.

 University Sponsored Events-Any officially sanctioned field trip, conference or activity supported by University funds.

 - Regulations Regarding Alcoholic Beverages on University Property